DS-100/su25/syllabus.md

 ### Lecture

 Each week, there are 4 live **lectures** held Monday through Thursday, 11:00am-12:30pm, hybrid: in-person in Hearst Field Annex A1 and broadcasted live on Zoom.
-All session recordings, slides, activities, and examples will be uploaded to the course website within 24 hours of the lecture.
+All session recordings, slides, activities, and examples should be uploaded to the course website within 24 hours of the lecture.

 **Lecture participation**: While synchronous lecture attendance (in-person or through Zoom) is not mandatory, we expect you to "participate" in lecture by answering lecture poll questions in one of two ways: (1) synchronously during the lecture as poll questions are launched; or (2) asynchronously using a link provided after lecture.
 - Lecture participation is graded using poll responses on a 0/1 basis.